-With these little Tricks, you relieve you with the search.
+With these little Tricks and Tips for literature search, you relieve you with this process.

 Tip 1: Topic?

-The question of the topic, you should ask you directly at the beginning of your work.
+The first from tips for literature search is the question of the topic, you should ask you directly at the beginning of your work.
 A thematic framework is particularly important for starting.
 A clarification at this time is neither sensible nor possible.
 You should be clear, however, whether you witness yourself with battery-powered tools, or the prose of the funds to deal age.

 Tip 2: differentiate the literary types